eric93/incremental/docs/design.md

 * Evaluation
   * Research Question: Do we capture the entire space of layout engines developers want to write?
     * **TODO Answer.** Possible Answers:
-      * Show a bunch of case studies covering a wide range of layout features **TODO: find case studies**
+      * Show a bunch of case studies covering a wide range of layout features **TODO: find case studies; this sounds hard**
       * Our tool is sophisticated enough to handle features that cause bugs in existing browsers **TODO: we have some Servo bugs, but we would probably want Webkit, Gecko, and Blink! bugs as well**
       * Some kind of user study or study of popular dynamic web pages?
   * Threats to validity